Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 **Backgrounds**
 * I used the same background for the home, end and form page.
 The background in use is an image of a theatre with the curtains drawn.
 I felt this was a nice effect, as if the user was about to enter a show.
 The image was sourced from [Clipart Library](http://clipart-library.com/theatre-curtains.html);

-* The background for the main game is an image of an old movie projector [Stockvault](https://www.stockvault.net/free-photos/movies) with red clour shaded over it in CSS.
+* The background for the main game is an image of an old movie projector [Stockvault](https://www.stockvault.net/free-photos/movies) with red colour shaded over it in CSS.
 I felt the image looked great and the red shading kept inline with the desired theme.
 # Features
 ## Exsisting Features
 * Button links to navigate between all four pages of the web application.